gsssrao/youtube-8m-videos-frames/README.md

 ```

 Be really careful and don't include any extra spaces after the category name.

-Correct category name: `The Walt Disney Company`
+Correct category name: "The Walt Disney Company"

-Incorrect category name: `The Walt Disney Company ` or ` The Walt Disney Company` etc.
+Incorrect category name: "The Walt Disney Company " or " The Walt Disney Company" etc.

 ### Download videos
 The next step is to download videos corresponding to the video-ids downloaded in the previous step.